alwinjose682/css/README.md

 **NOTE:**

+- The CSS components use commonly used port numbers like 8080...8095, 10800 etc
 - Logs will be written in a directory named 'logs' in the css project's root directory. *Example: cashflow-consumer logs will be written in '<css-root-dir>/logs/<profile>/cashflow-consumer'*
 - Use the start scripts to run the CSS Components inorder to have the appropriate jvm args and commandline parameters